Woody Woodpecker Goes to Camp: Production and release

 In 2021, Universal Pictures and Universal 1440 Entertainment announced a sequel to the 2017 Woody Woodpecker film.
 It was shot in Melbourne and across regional areas of Victoria from September to December of that year.

 The film was released on Netflix on April 12, 2024.

-Sequel
+Possible sequel

-In an interview with Jon Rosenbaum, he stated that there might be a third film in the franchise.
+In an interview, Jon Rosenbaum expressed hope for a third film in the franchise that would introduce Winnie Woodpecker.